ajimenezjulio/blockchain/README.md

 - Blockchain using Proof of Authorization

 Each approach is a **complete** application, and has the following files:
-- Front and Back end for client side
+- Front and Back End for client side
-- Front and Back end for server side
+- Front and Back End for server side